Finding an enterprise IT company at a startup gathering these days can be like searching for an obscure email in a crowded inbox.

 Startup Qbaka is less obviously an enterprise IT firm, but it offers a cloud-based service that helps companies' developers spot problems and fix website front-ends and mobile HTML5 apps.

 The service is free for tracking up to 200 errors per day and at least initially costs $20 per month for unlimited tracking.
-(Here's a link to a video explaining the offering further.)

 The other companies showing off their wares at Webinno are interesting, just not enterprise focused.
 Among them, WriterAccess, which seeks to match up writers with companies looking for ways to more efficiently push their messages, and TicketZen, an iPhone/Android app for streamlining payment of parking tickets (Though does it help you get out of your parking tickets?
 I recently had one rescinded after sending in photographic evidence of the shakiness of the charge.)